Wildfires in Germany, Czechia threatening tourist region

 BERLIN (AP) — A large wildfire on the German-Czech border is spreading and threatening to destroy a forested national park popular with tourists.

-The fire in the region called Bohemian Switzerland on the Czech side and the Saxon Switzerland national park on the German side, which started on the weekend, had seemed to be under control, but spread again early Thursday, German news agency dpa reported.
+The fire in the region, called Bohemian Switzerland on the Czech side and the Saxon Switzerland national park on the German side, started last weekend.
+It had seemed to be under control but spread again early Thursday, German news agency dpa reported.

-Hundreds of firefighters on both sides of the border and with help from neighboring Poland and Slovakia were battling the flames, while local authorities warned tourists to stay away.
+Hundreds of firefighters on both sides of the border battled the flames with help from reinforcements from neighboring Poland and Slovakia.
+Eight firefighting helicopters were working to douse the flames in the hilly and rocky region that is difficult to access and where about 250 hectares (618 acres) of forest were burning Thursday.

-About 250 hectares of forest are currently burning and eight firefighting helicopters were helping to douse the flames, dpa reported.
+Saxony state officials banned hikers from entering several forests in the region.
+To prevent additional blazes, they also asked local residents not to set off fireworks at private parties,

+“It's all very tense,.
+We can by no means speak of an easing” of the fire yet ”firefighters have reached the limits of their capabilities, Saxony Interior Minister Armin Schuster said.

-Another large forest fire in the Elbe-Elster district in the eastern German state of Brandenburg also flared up again on Wednesday evening, local authorities said.
+Another large forest fire in the Elbe-Elster district of the eastern German state of Brandenburg was under control Thursday after flaring up again on Wednesday evening, local authorities said.
+The fire was still burning an area of 500 hectares (1,236 acres).

+A police helicopter scouted the area with a thermal camera to look for pockets of embers that could ignite into flames.
+Some areas are contaminated with World War II ammunition and are too dangerous for firefighters to enter because the heat or human contact could cause explosions.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.